Steps To Protect Your Home Before Leaving for Christmas Holidays

 5. Turn Off All Electronics (Unplug)

-Electrical issues are among the top 5 causes of house fires, especially when there is no one at home to fix them.
-House fire is one of the worst things that could happen while you are on holiday.
+Electrical issues are among the top 5 causes of house fires, especially when no one is home to fix them.
+A House fire is one of the worst things that could happen while you are on holiday.
 You must turn off or unplug most electrical appliances to protect your home from fires.

 Turning off and unplugging electronics can reduce the chances of any fire or damage.
-Therefore, unplug your WIFI, turn off the lights, make sure every AC/fan is off and all other devices plugged in.
+Therefore, unplug your WIFI, turn off the lights, make sure every AC/fan is off, and all other devices are plugged in.
 The only electronic device that can be left on is the refrigerator.

 6. Give A Spare Key to A Trusted Friend

-Someone should always have a spare key all year round.
-But if no one does till now, you should hand at least one out while you are away.
+Someone should always have a spare key.
+You should hand out at least one while you are away.
 Giving your key to someone could be a lifesaver when trying to protect your home.

-The spare key could allow your friend or family to enter in case you think you have left the stove on, if there is a parcel delivered or even if you lost your own key during the holiday.
-Especially if it is a long holiday, you could tell your friend to house-sit or occasionally water your plants.
+The spare key could allow your friend or family to enter in case you think you left the stove on, if a parcel is delivered, or even if you lost your own key during the holiday.
+Especially if it is a long holiday, you could ask your friend to house-sit or water your plants occasionally.

 7. Lock Windows and Doors

 Your bags are at the door, you are ready, and it’s time to start this Christmas holiday you have been waiting for.
 Slow down for a few minutes and ensure your home is fully closed off.
-To protect your home from unpredictable weather, especially in Hong Kong, you must ensure every window is locked tight.
+To protect your home from unpredictable weather, especially in Hong Kong, you must ensure that every window is tightly locked.

-A small open gap during a typhoon (storm) can let in a lot of water and cause severe damage.
+A small, open gap during a typhoon (storm) can let in a lot of water, causing severe damage.
 After all windows are locked, just walk around again, and do a last check to make sure everything is off, unplugged, safe and locked.
-The final step to protect your home is to lock the main door and double check it is closed properly.
+The final step to protect your home is to lock the main door and double-check that it is closed properly.

 8. Don’t Worry Too Much

-If you have followed the above seven steps, you have done your best to protect your home.
-There is already a higher chance of your home remaining safe and clean when you get back.
+If you have followed the seven steps above, you have done your best to protect your home.
+There is already a higher chance of your home being safe and clean when you return.

-However, if there is anything you are stressed or anxious about, you can always call your friend with the spare key to check on it.
+However, if there’s anything you’re stressed or anxious about, you can always call your friend with the spare key to check on it.

-These steps, plus home insurance, are a great way to make sure your home is safe and enjoy your holiday stress-free.
+These steps, combined with home insurance, are a great way to ensure your home is safe and to enjoy your holiday stress-free.

 To Learn More about Home Insurance and protect your home while you are on holiday, contact Red Asia Insurance.